 Marty Fulgueira Elfenbein practices in the areas of aviation law, automotive product liability, casualty and casualty defense.
 She joined Rumberger, Kirk & Caldwell in April of 2006 after participating in the firm’s Summer Associate Program in 2004 and 2005.

-Since joining the firm, Marty has successfully tried cases for several clients, including obtaining two defense verdicts for American Airlines in a breach of contract dispute and in a personal injury action as well as a directed verdict for La Quinta Inns in a workers' compensation retaliation case.
+Since joining the firm, Marty has successfully tried cases for several clients, as first chair and when serving as second chair, she was involved in delivering opening statements, examining witnesses, arguing motions in limine, and handling charge conferences.
+Her trials included obtaining two defense verdicts for American Airlines in a breach of contract dispute and in a personal injury action as well as a directed verdict for La Quinta Inns in a workers' compensation retaliation case.
 Marty has also successfully tried other aviation cases involving the Warsaw Convention, allegations of severe turbulence, false imprisonment claims against flight attendants and airlines, and Air Carrier Access Act claims.
 Also in the area of aviation law, Marty’s motion practice has resulted in the creation of new law in the Southern District of Florida on issues involving the Montreal Convention’s preemptive effect, the definition of “accident” under the Montreal Convention, and the timing of an “accident” under the Warsaw Convention.
 Marty’s current aviation practice includes, among other cases, the litigation surrounding the December 22, 2009 incident in Kingston, Jamaica involving American Airlines Flight 331.

 As part of Marty’s product liability practice, she was an integral part in prevailing in a $44 million action on a motion for summary judgment, later upheld on appeal, involving complex issues of Panamanian law.
 As a result of this victory, Marty was a member of the team selected as a finalist for the Daily Business Review's Most Effective Lawyers for 2008 in the international law category.